|

 A rare disease

-of the central nervous system characterized by progressive dementia with
+of the central nervous system characterised by progressive dementia with

 grimacing, gesticulation, ataxic movements, finger twitching, speech disorders